 Vermeer, Rembrandt, and Hals: Masterpieces of Dutch Painting from the Mauritshuis

-The fifteen paintings coming to the Frick, all highlights of the Mauritshuis collection, represent the range of subject matter and technique prevalent in seventeenth-century painting in The Netherlands.
-They are Johannes Vermeer’s Girl with a Pearl Earring, c.
-1665; four works by Rembrandt van Rijn (Simeon’s Song of Praise, 1631; “Tronie” of a Man with a Feathered Beret, c.
-1635; Susanna, 1636, and Portrait of an Elderly Man, 1667); Frans Hals’s pendant portraits of Jacob Olycan (1596–1638) and Aletta Hanemans (1606–1653), both painted in 1625; Pieter Claesz’s Vanitas Still Life, 1630; Carel Fabritius’s The Goldfinch, 1654; Nicholas Maes’s Old Lacemaker, c.
-1655; Gerard ter Borch’s Woman Writing a Letter, c.
-1655; Jan Steen’s Girl Eating Oysters, c.
-1658–60, and ‘The Way you Hear It, Is the Way You Sing It’, c.
-1665; and Jacob van Ruisdael’s View of Haarlem with Bleaching Grounds, c.
-1670–75; and Adriaen Coorte’s Still Life with Five Apricots, 1704.
+The fifteen carefully chosen highlights from the Mauritshuis — portraits, landscapes, genre scenes, and still lifes — demonstrate the themes that stirred artists’ and collectors’ imaginations during the Dutch Golden Age.
+In addition to Girl with a Pearl Earring and The Goldfinch, these include Rembrandt’s Simeon’s Song of Praise (1631), “Tronie” of a Man with a Feathered Beret (c.
+1635), Susanna (1636), and Portrait of an Elderly Man (1667); Frans Hals’s pendant portraits Jacob Olycan (1596–1638) and Aletta Hanemans (1606–1653), both painted in 1625; Pieter Claesz’s Vanitas Still Life (1630); Nicholas Maes’s Old Lacemaker (c.
+1655); Gerard ter Borch’s Woman Writing a Letter (c.
+1655); Jan Steen’s Girl Eating Oysters (c.
+1658–60) and “As the Old Sing, So Pipe the Young” (c.
+1665); Jacob van Ruisdael’s View of Haarlem with Bleaching Grounds (c.
+1670–75); and Adriaen Coorte’s Still Life with Five Apricots (1704).

 Major Funding for the exhibition is provided by The Peter Jay Sharp Foundation, Assael Inc., John and Constance Birkelund, and Fiduciary Trust Company International.